LiyaoTang/My-Notes/Robotics/AI for Robotics/Artificial Intelligence for Robotics.md

     - followed by tracking filter for more stable localization

-- Inertial Navigation System for Localization
+- Inertial Navigation System for Localization (trajectory inference based)

   - Accelerometer
     - correct for gravity, transform back to global coord
     - integrate for speed, then for location (a vector from initial position to current)
   - Gyro
     - measure the orientation of current accelerate
+  - Localization
+    - given initial state measurement, observe the change \& update the state accordingly
   - Understanding
     - noise accumulated & amplified from integration

--

-### Environment Modeling

 - HD Map